Xi Jinping's charm offensive fails after Chinese envoy angers Europe - ExBulletin

 In a statement late Monday, the Chinese Embassy in Paris said Lu expressed personal views that should not be overinterpreted.
 He explicitly reaffirmed respect for the sovereignty of ex-Soviet states, adding that his position is consistent and clear.

 However, the damage was done.
-The remarks effectively echoed Russian leader Vladimir Putin’s view of Ukraine and other countries that once formed the Soviet Union, undermining Xi’s efforts to portray China as a neutral party to help end the war. war that started in February 2022.
+The remarks effectively echoed Russian leader Vladimir Putin’s view of Ukraine and other countries that once formed the Soviet Unionundermining Xi’s efforts to portray China as a neutral party to help end the war that began in February 2022.

 Lithuanian Foreign Minister Gabrielius Landsbergis quoted Lus’ comments in a tweet to explain why the Baltic states don’t trust China to broker peace in Ukraine.
 The Estonian and Latvian nations which also suffered for decades under harsh Soviet rule have summoned Chinese diplomats to their capitals to explain themselves.